zama-ai/fhevm-react-template/packages/site/README.md

 ## Local Hardhat Network (to add in MetaMask if needed)

+To run the template using Hardhat Node, you need to [register the following network in your MetaMask browser extension:](https://support.metamask.io/configure/networks/how-to-add-a-custom-network-rpc)

 - Name: Hardhat
 - RPC URL: http://127.0.0.1:8545
 - Chain ID: 31337